configcat/docs/website/docs/advanced/code-references/overview.md

 - [Bitbucket Pipe](/docs/advanced/code-references/bitbucket-pipe)

 ### Manual Integration
-If your workflow doesn't have a built-in integration, you can follow the instructions [here](/docs/advanced/code-references/manual) to configure scan executions directly with the ConfigCat CLI.
+If your workflow doesn't have an integration, you can follow the instructions [here](/docs/advanced/code-references/manual) to configure scan executions directly with the ConfigCat CLI.

 ## Ignore Files